All Le'Esscience products are blended by hand - they are made from 100% pure essential oils & plant based carrier oils.

 The best way to use essential oils in a bath is to dilute them into an emulsifying agent first such bath bubbles, shampoo or shower & bath gel/liquid soap.
 Mix 5-20 drops of essential oil per 15mls of your chosen bath base.
 Either use this amount for one bath or make up a larger quantity for future use.
 However, for anyone who might have sensitive skin, such as children or those with a skin disease, then it is probably best to avoid using essential oils in a bath.

 The only safe way to use essential oils with ears is to put a drop or two of oil onto a cotton wad.
 This wad should only be partially inserted into an ear so that it does not get close to touching the eardrum.

 Essential oils must not be used in the eyes even if they have been diluted as this will cause a chemical burn and may result in temporary blindness or worse.

-It is recommended that essential oils are not ingested at all unless it is done so under the guidance of a qualified medical practitioner.
+Do not ingest essential oils unless advised to do so by a practitioner who is qualified/licensed to prescribe essential oils in this way.
+Taking essential oils orally engages many areas of risk that other modes do not.
+Do not take essential oils either undiluted or in water, as there is a risk of mouth/stomach irritation.
 For example, Lemon essential oil has therapeutic values, but it is also great when used as a household disinfectant in a soapy solution of water as it helps dissolve grease and grime.
 As such, orally taking Lemon essential oil poses a severe risk of irritating or damaging the mouth or stomach lining, long term (4 weeks plus) essential oils can affect the gallbladder, liver & kidneys.
 All the positive benefits of essential oils can be gained without needing to ingest them as outlined in the points above.